 1951-D Jefferson Nickel

-The 1951-D Jefferson Nickel is a general coin, with a mintage of 20,460,000.
-Though, it is a bit scarce in larger grades, especially with full steps at the backside.
-In circulated conditions, the coin is valued between $0.25 and $0.75.
-In uncirculated conditions, the coin can be valued from $3.98 to $17 or more, based on the grade.
+The 1951-D Jefferson Nickel is a general coin, and its mintage value is 20,460,000.
+However, it is rare in larger grades, especially with full steps at the backside.
+In circulated conditions, the coin is valued between $0.25 and 0.75 dollars.
+In uncirculated conditions, the coin can be valued from $3.98 to 17 dollars or more, based on the grade.

 One of the more challenging dates in the series to locate in Gem condition with full steps is the 1951-D Jefferson Nickel.
-One of the most challenging dates for the series in Gem condition is MS67 since there are no specimens with entire steps known or in superior shape.
-A specimen in MS66 condition with all of the phases is regarded as being extremely rare, with less than 100 examples likely existing.
+The most challenging date for the series in Gem condition is MS67 since there are no nickels with full steps known.
+A nickel in MS66 condition with all of the phases is considered rare, with less than 100 examples likely existing.

 1951-D Jefferson Nickel in different grades: